 top of page

-How to Conduct an EMI Design Review for Your PCB
+How to Effectively Conduct an EMI Design Review for Your PCB

-In this article, I will guide you through the basics of conducting an EMI project review for a Printed Circuit Board layout.
+This article will walk you through the fundamentals of performing an EMI project review for a Printed Circuit Board layout.
+We'll concentrate on a motherboard design that includes AllWinner-A64 processors, which is a fairly intricate system.

 One of the first things I check during an EMI review is whether the stackup is correct.